tp1de/ioBroker.ems-esp/README.md

 	In V2 this is a global parameter for all states !

 ## NEW: Heat Demand hysteresis improved.
-    Heat Demand per thermostat is active when actual temp is lower than (target temp - delta).
-	Heat Demand is inactive when actual temp is higher then target temp.
+	Switch heat demand on when actual temp <= settemp - delta Switch off when settemp < actual temp
+	Do nothing between settemp - delta and settemp
 	Make sure that delta is high enough to avoid too many boiler starts.

 ## NEW: Heat Demand paramters can be changed during active instance
-	Heat Demand parameters delta / weight for each thermostat can be changed within objects during active instance Heat Demand parameters weighton / weightoff for each heating circuit can be changed within objects during active instance
+	Heat demand parameters delta / weight for each thermostat can be changed within objects during active instance
+	Remark: Updated weight is only used wen a new Heat Demand is found Heat demand parameters weighton / weightoff for each heating circuit can be changed within objects during active instance

 German  documentation: https://github.com/tp1de/ioBroker.ems-esp/blob/main/doc/ems-esp-ds.pdf